Caps Lock: History

-The Caps Lock key originated as a Shift lock key on mechanical typewriters.
+The Caps Lock key originated as a shift lock on mechanical typewriters.
 An early innovation in typewriters was the introduction of a second character on each typebar, thereby doubling the number of characters that could be typed, using the same number of keys.
-The second character was positioned above the first on the face of each typebar, and the typewriter's Shift key caused the entire type apparatus to move, physically shifting the positioning of the typebars relative to the ink ribbon.
+The second character was positioned above the first on the face of each typebar, and the typewriter's shift key caused the entire type apparatus to move, physically shifting the positioning of the typebars relative to the ink ribbon.
 Just as in modern computer keyboards, the shifted position was used to produce capitals and secondary characters.

-The Shift lock key was introduced so the shift operation could be maintained indefinitely without continuous effort.
+The shift lock was introduced so the shift operation could be maintained indefinitely without continuous effort.
 It mechanically locked the typebars in the shifted position, causing the upper character to be typed upon pressing any key.
-Because the two shift keys on a typewriter required more force to operate and were meant to be pressed by the little finger, it could be difficult to hold the shift down for more than two or three consecutive strokes, therefore the introduction of the Shift lock key was also meant to reduce finger muscle pain caused by repetitive typing.
+Because the two shift keys on a typewriter required more force to operate and were meant to be pressed by the little finger, it could be difficult to hold the shift down for more than two or three consecutive strokes, therefore the introduction of the shift lock was also meant to reduce finger muscle pain caused by repetitive typing.

-Mechanical typewriter shift lock is typically set by pushing both Shift and lock at the same time, and released by pressing Shift by itself.
-Computer Caps Lock is set and released by the same key, and the Caps Lock behavior in most QWERTY keyboard layouts differs from the Shift lock behavior in that it capitalizes letters but does not affect other keys, such as numbers or punctuation.
-Some early computer keyboards, such as the Commodore 64, had a Shift lock but no Caps Lock; others, such as the BBC Micro, had both, only one of which could be enabled at a time.
+Mechanical typewriter shift lock is typically set by pushing both shift and lock at the same time, and released by pressing shift by itself.
+Computer Caps Lock is set and released by the same key, and the Caps Lock behavior in most QWERTY keyboard layouts differs from the shift-lock behavior in that it capitalizes letters but does not affect other keys, such as numbers or punctuation.
+Some early computer keyboards, such as the Commodore 64, had a shift lock but no Caps Lock; others, such as the BBC Micro, had both, only one of which could be enabled at a time.

 Abolition

 There are some proposals to abolish the caps-lock key as being obsolete.
 Pieter Hintjens, the CEO of iMatix, started a "Capsoff" organization proposing hardware manufacturers delete the Caps Lock key.
-Google has removed the Caps Lock on the Chromebook keyboard, replacing it with the "Everything Button"; the caps-lock function is then reproduced using an "alt" key combination.
+Google has removed the Caps Lock on the Chromebook keyboard, replacing it with the "Everything Button" (formerly the "Launcher" and "Search" buttons); the caps-lock function is then reproduced using an "alt" key combination.

-In fact, the current German keyboard layout standard DIN 2137-01:2018-12 specifies the function of the key as optional, to be replaced by other keys or key combinations.
-It recommends the function only to be invoked when it is pressed simultaneously with the Ctrl key, while otherwise it acts as a “left AltGr key”, thus enabling touch typists to access all key combinations using AltGr without using two fingers of the same hand, which is considered to be an ergonomic advantage.
+In fact, the current German keyboard layout standard DIN 2137-01:2023-08 (like its preceding edition from 2018) specifies the function of the key as optional, to be replaced by other keys or key combinations.
+It recommends the function only to be invoked when it is pressed simultaneously with the Control key, while otherwise it acts as a “left AltGr key”, thus enabling touch typists to access all key combinations using AltGr without using two fingers of the same hand, which is considered to be an ergonomic advantage.
 As a side effect, any inadvertent pressing of this key without pressing another key simultaneously has no effect.